VISIT

 Our Mission

-Congratulations to the creators, cast and crew of POLLINATORS!
-The Musical for receiving the 2024 David Gibby Search for Excellence award, Innovative Projects category.
+At the end of August, POLLINATORS!
+The Musical was honored to accept second place, Innovative Projects, in the David Gibby Search for Excellence awards at the (virtual) International Master Gardener Conference in Texas.
 This engaging and educational musical puppet show is just another example of the SBG’s commitment to creative outreach programming.
+Plans are in the works to bring the show to an even wider audience–stay tuned!

 Notes from the Habitat